 Guide to Housing Support and Resources for Unhoused Veterans

-Many housing assistance options are available to help unhoused veterans.
-These range from achieving housing stability and providing for basic necessities to aiding in employment.
+Many financial and social resources are available for unhoused veterans.
+These range from achieving housing stability and providing basic necessities to aiding in employment.

 MoneyGeek is dedicated to providing trustworthy information to help you make informed financial decisions.
 Each article is edited, fact-checked and reviewed by industry professionals to ensure quality and accuracy.